-Outside the United States, an increasing number of laws, regulations and industry standards apply to data privacy and security.
-For example, the European Union's General Data Protection Regulation, or EU GDPR and United Kingdom's GDPR, collectively GDPR, Canada's Personal Information Protection and Electronic Documents Act, or PIPEDA, Australia's Privacy Act, India's Information Technology Act, and South Korea's Personal Information Protection Act impose strict requirements to the processing of personal information, including clinical trials participants and other individuals.
+Outside the United States, an increasing number of laws, regulations and industry standards govern data privacy and security.
+For example, the EU GDPR and UK GDPR (collectively, GDPR), Canada's Personal Information Protection and Electronic Documents Act (PIPEDA), Australia's Privacy Act, India's Information Technology Act, China's Personal Information Protection Law (PIPL) and South Korea's Personal Information Protection Act impose strict requirements for processing of personal data, including clinical trials participants and other individuals.
 For instance, companies that violate the GDPR can face private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests, temporary or definitive prohibitions on data processing and other corrective actions, fines of up to the greater of 20 million Euros under the EU GDPR / 17.5 million pounds under the UK GDPR, or 4% of their worldwide annual revenue, whichever is higher.
+Furthermore, China's PIPL imposes a set of specific obligations on covered businesses in connection with their processing and transfer of personal data and imposes fines of up to RMB 50 million or 5% of the prior year's total annual revenue of the violator.